SAP/spartacus-docs/_pages/fsa/features/fsa-checkout.md

 - QuoteNotBoundGuard
 - ReferredQuoteGuard

-Besides concrete components of checkout  steps there is one important component which connects them all and that is FSCheckoutProgressComponent.
- It's responsible for filtering steps, setting active index and indicating step status by styling.
-Step could be disabled, active or visited.
+Besides specific components of checkout steps, there is one crucial component that connects them - the FSCheckoutProgressComponent.
+This component is responsible for filtering the checkout steps, setting the active index, and indicating the step status by styling.
+A checkout step can be disabled, active or visited.

 ![checkout progress bar]({{ site.baseurl }}/assets/images/fsa/checkout_progress_bar.png)